Day 21 – 2026

 Do you find yourself holding on to something someone said that offended you?
 Are you angry with a family member or friend who did something that hurt you?
 Are you harboring unforgiveness against a co-worker or manager because of the way they mistreated you?
 Think about these and other examples of unforgiveness that you are harboring in your heart.

-Forgiving Father, please forgive me of my many sins, faults and weaknesses.
-I need your forgiveness.
+Forgiving Father, please forgive me for my many sins, faults and weaknesses.
+I need Your forgiveness to live a life pleasing to You.
 Teach me how to love and forgive others as you have forgiven me.
 Once I have forgiven them, give me the desire to release them from the offense and move forward.
-Deposit your Word in my heart so that forgiveness is part of way I live for you, in Jesus Name.
+Deposit your Word in my heart so that forgiveness is part of the way I live for You, in Jesus Name.
 Amen!

 Read more...